Catalonia's push for independence from Spain: What to know

 The push for independence is led by Puigdemont, the president of Catalonia.
 The region held a referendum on Oct.
 1.

 About 90 percent of the 2.3 million people who cast votes chose independence, Catalan officials said of the disputed referendum.
-However, fewer than half of eligible voters participated.
+However, fewer than half of eligible voters participated in the Oct.
+1 vote.

 About 900 people were treated for injuries after voting turned violent when Catalan civilians and Spanish police clashed earlier this month.